PacificBiosciences/IsoSeq/README.md

 concatemers.

 ## FAQ
-### Why IsoSeq3 and not the established IsoSeq1 or IsoSeq2?
+### Why IsoSeq v3 and not the established versions 1 or 2?
 The ever-increasing throughput of the Sequel system gave rise to the need for a scalable software solution that can handle millions of CCS reads, while maintaining sensitivity and accuracy.
-Internal benchmarks have shown that *IsoSeq3* is orders of magnitude faster than currently employed solutions and [SQANTI](https://bitbucket.org/ConesaLab/sqanti) attributes *IsoSeq3* a higher number of perfectly annotated isoforms:
+Internal benchmarks have shown that *IsoSeq v3* is orders of magnitude faster than currently employed solutions and [SQANTI](https://bitbucket.org/ConesaLab/sqanti) attributes *IsoSeq v3* a higher number of perfectly annotated isoforms:

 <img width="1000px" src="doc/img/isoseq3-performance.png"/>